hyeonLewis/aa-sdk-test/README.md

 ### Recover an AA wallet

-If user wallet is `ghost` wallet, strongly recommend prevent user to enter the recovery process.
+If user wallet is `ghost` wallet, user can't recover it, so delete it and create a new one.

 1. Prepare user's recovery JWT tokens above a `threshold` based on registered guardians